 Today we’re continuing our series for new officials with the switching in 2-person mechanics that occurs between the two officials when a non-shooting foul is called.
 We are going to learn directly from the National Federation of High School (NFHS) Officials Manual (the mechanics manual) and discuss exactly what the NFHS says about handling of switching on a foul.
 We will include switching all non-shooting foul & long switch.
 We’re teaching directly from the officials manual and going from there.

 What switching positions means: the basketball court from basket to basket has a North End and a South End.
 When a non-shooting foul is called (by either official), the officials will ‘switch’ their North/South orientation.
 Switching does not mean changing positions East and West.
 Officials move in that fashion constantly in a 2-person game, and it is NOT considered switching.
 Relative to the court the officials’ North/South positions on the court will switch.
 It may be in the front court it may be in the back court but the relative North/South orientation of the officials to the court will be reversed (switch.)

 Let’s see what the officials manual has to say:

-in slide one the lead calls a foul on black three the lead needs to take care of their basic officiating responsibilities at the spot of the foul:
+In slide #1 the lead calls a foul on black three the lead needs to take care of their basic officiating responsibilities at the spot of the foul:

 The non-ruling official needs to at a minimum freeze their vision and observe all ten players while the calling official goes to the reporting area to report the foul.